The benefits of virtual cards for B2B payments

-According to Acumen Research Consulting, the global B2B payment transaction market size is expected to reach around US$ 63,084 Bn by 2026.
+According to Precedent Research, the global B2B payment transaction market size is expected to reach around US$ 70B by 2030.
+In 2020 the market size was valued at US$ 868.02M.
 The industries that process the highest numbers of B2B payments are manufacturing, professional and financial services, insurance, real estate, rental and leasing, covering more than 75% of the market share.

-There are several types of B2B payments, such as cash, paper checks (the winner), wire transfers, ACH payments, credit/debit cards, cryptocurrencies, and online payment platforms such as PayPal.
-At Payhawk we offer virtual credit cards that simplify B2B online transactions and offer several benefits to your company:
+There are several types of B2B payments, such as cash, paper checks, wire transfers, ACH payments, credit/debit cards, cryptocurrencies, online payment platforms such as PayPal or Stripe.
+Also, a big differentiator between the EU and the U.S. is the existence of real-time payments with SEPA Instant and Faster Payments.
+This allows companies to have better funds management, increase innovation, and reduces payment costs.
+At Payhawk we offer company cards that simplify B2B transactions, support your business digitization efforts and offer several benefits to your company:

 As virtual cards are a fast payment method there is more accurate data on your business cashflow.
 Data from one of our key partners, Xero, shows that 28% of Britain’s small business owners say managing cash flow is a key challenge and that the average number of days for an invoice to get paid is 39.